The ultimate family-friendly destination Dubai

 The crowning glory to be added to the garden was a floral A380 Emirates aircraft, you guessed it, the largest floral aircraft in the world!
 The garden has plenty of eateries, beautiful swings and play spaces as well as relaxing swings and utterly instagrammable.

 Top tip with kids – go early.
 Especially mid-winter weekends that gardens get incredibly crowded, best tackled pre-lunch for relatively crowd-free snaps and enjoyment.
-Open October to April, check seasonal opening times.
+Open November to early May

 Dubai Butterfly Garden